jwon114/item-searcher/README.md

 - The search uses regular expression matching of string and does not have the ability to identify branding or associated items.
 For example, searching for *camera* will not return branded items such as *Canon* or *Nikon*.
 - The order of the results is not guaranteed.
 - Query parameters only handles a single key in *searchTerm* and a single value.
 Anything other than this will fail to return a result.

+## Performance
+- Use of *pg* pooling for frequent queries to the database.
+- Have not tested API under load.

 # Setup
 - Clone or download the repository